synapticloop/panl/README.md

        a little more difficult, but also easier.
     - Step one would be to generate the properties files in memory from the JSON configuration, then completely replace them.
+    - Whilst there are some niceties with JSON files, there are also some parts which make it worse (especially around commenting).

 1. Cached OR Facet Values (Medium Priority)
      - Where the user wants to display an OR facet, and also wants to display the original counts (which will display as zero if any of the OR facets